time-planer/Web-Client/docs/OnePage.md

     </ul>
 </div>
 ```
-some advices
+Some advice:
-* Avoid writing hardcode! so do not write text into tags.
+* Avoid writing hardcode!
+Do not write text into tags.
-* This files are only for structure
+* These files are only for structure
 * You do not need any special tags or params
-* give every item like the `<h1>` a class if you like to access it later on
+* give every item, like the `<h1>`, a class, if you like to access it later on

 Now we are ready to read the component is JS (in the `index.html`)
 ```javascript